bacomatic/Replant/README.md

 Simple plant replanting mod for Minecraft

-Works with 1.7.2, Forge 10.12.1.1060.

-All this mod does is listen for when plantable items are about to expire in the world.
-When they do, rather than being destroyed they are planted in the ground.
-This takes some of the headache out of replanting trees when harvesting wood.
+This mod listens for when plantable items or blocks are about to expire in the world.
+When they do, rather than being destroyed they are planted in the ground if they can be.
+This fairly simple mechanic doesn't have a whole lot of use, but this can take some of the headache out of replanting trees when harvesting wood.
 Instead of breaking the leaves trying to get saplings, just let them fall to the ground, five minutes later they will automatically be planted.
+No need to collect saplings and manually replant the forest!

 All vanilla plants are supported, including double height plants like rose bushes.
-All rules for planting are preserved, IOW crops must be planted on farmland, netherwart must be on soulsand, etc.
+All rules for planting are preserved, IOW crops must be planted on farmland, netherwart must be on soul sand, etc.

-Special behaviors:
+Non-vanilla-y behaviors:
 - Pumpkins and melons will be planted as well as their seeds, so they will not be placed as blocks but as stems, as real pumpkins and melons would do.
 - Water lillies will be floated to the surface prior to planting.